kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 #cover_image_mobile_zoom: "160%"
 ---

 It's 9:00 am, September 29, *Takijiri-oji* (滝尻王子).
-The small village's river reflects the sky like a moving green glass, and the lush mountains rise above my line of sight.
-I set foot on a stone step braided with roots and see a sign toward *Takahara* (高原).
-Two hikers pass and disappear into the cedar shade while I inflate my chest and exhale a sigh of awe.
-In the distance, I hear a faint bell ringing.
+I set boot on a stone step braided with roots.
+I hear faint bells ringing somewhere up the slope while two hikers pass and disappear into the cedar shade.
+The river reflects the forest like moving green glass, and the lush mountains rise above my line of sight.
+I inflate my chest and exhale a sigh of awe.

-When our <a href="https://www.balsamicojam-nankiwakayama.com/kumano-winery-guest-house" target="winery-airbnb">Airbnb host</a> dropped us off this morning, the hamlet looked neat but unremarkable, like others we've passed on the way.
-The mountains and forests, though, looked imposing and impenetrable.
+When our <a href="https://www.balsamicojam-nankiwakayama.com/kumano-winery-guest-house" target="winery-airbnb">Airbnb host</a> dropped us off by the trailhead this morning, the small village looked neat, and the mountains imposing and impenetrable.
+People have, however, walked these hills for a thousand years.
+A came for five days of walking and a mental reset I couldn't define.
+I don't know yet that the stairs will go on for hours.
+I only know the pack sits on my back, my breath is steady, and my eyes aim at the trail.

 <img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001110.jpeg" class="mobile-zoom" loading="lazy" fetchpriority="low" />

 <img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001112.jpeg" class="mobile-zoom" loading="lazy" fetchpriority="low" />

-*"Is one of these the one we'll climb?"*, was the question in my mind.
-At first glance, they look steep like a wall.
-Yesterday at dinner, a guest who walked from *Takijiri-oji* to *Takahara* tried to dissuade us from walking it.
+*"Is one of these the one we'll climb"?* I wonder.
+They all look steep like a wall.
+Yesterday at dinner, another guest who walked from *Takijiri-oji* to *Takahara* tried to dissuade us from walking it.
 They vehemengly believed we should skip this section.
 I sipped wine and shrugged, *"where would the fun be in that?
 I travelled around the planet for this"*.

-Around the planet, indeed.
-Residing in Brazil, we did a stopover in the US to dilute the tedious hardship of flying so many hours in one sitting.
-The journey from Denver to the arrival in *Tanabe* the night before was pure chaos, a tight schedule with endless potential points of failure.
-More on that later, however, because my eyes must now focus on these mountains.

 ## A total reset
 <span class="subtitle">Disconnecting from routine</span>

-For thousands of years, the *Kumano Kodo* (熊野古道) trails in Japan have guided pilgrims toward sacred temples and connected walkers in search of meaning, or just adventure.
-While walking those paths for five days in search of the latter, I may have stumbled upon a little of the former.

-The idea of a total reset had been circling my mind for some time, a need to disconnect from routine, tune out the noise, and reconnect with my own thoughts.
-The *Kumano Kodo* felt like the right backdrop for that experiment.
+The idea of a total reset had been circling my mind for quite some time, a need to disconnect from routine, tune out the noise, and reconnect with my own thoughts.
+The *Kumano Kodo* (熊野古道) trails in Japan felt like the right backdrop for that experiment.
 I assumed the effort would be rewarded by shrines.
 I didn’t know yet that the walk itself would become the destination, and each step a small arrival.

+For thousands of years, these trails have guided pilgrims toward sacred temples and connected walkers in search of meaning, or just adventure.
+While walking those paths for five days in search of the latter, I may have stumbled upon a little of the former.

-The absence of Switzerland's turquoise lakes or the dramatic Alps of France meant the landscape wouldn't steal the spotlight, it would walk beside me instead, a quiet companion.
+The absence of Switzerland's turquoise lakes or the dramatic Alps of France meant the landscape wouldn't steal the spotlight, it would walk beside me instead, like a quiet companion.
 Yet, by the final day, all I wanted was to start again.
 Those soft, green mountains held more beauty than I expected.

 From the start, this had to be a distraction-free walk.
 Even when the idea was still forming, it was clear that I wanted full immersion: no social media, no podcasts, no music.
 Just the here and the now.
 No autopilot, only awareness.